 A ninety-minute, weekly case conference is held both for interns and practicum students.
 Didactic instruction on psychodynamic case formulation is provided in the first six weeks of the internship and periodically throughout the year.
 Each week, on a rotating basis, a trainee presents a case for discussion.
 The purpose of case conference is to enhance therapeutic skills through the continued development of diagnostic and case formulation skills, treatment planning, and therapeutic interventions.

 Intern Didactic Seminar: A ninety-minute seminar is held each week for the interns.
 Presentations, which include both single sessions and ongoing modules, are taught by TCS staff and with occasional invited guest speakers.
 They may be both didactic and experiential in nature and are designed to enhance and supplement the learning that occurs through supervision and clinical experiences.
 A multicultural perspective is infused into all training seminars.
 In particular, interns participate in a variety of multicultural didactic seminars throughout the year that highlight self-awareness, social identity, themes of privilege and oppression, and relevant knowledge and skills.
-We have a series devoted to diversity (approximately 7 weeks) that runs in the beginning of the spring semester.
-Seminars that have existed or currently exist include: Brief Psychotherapy, Managing Suicidal Ideation, Eating Disorders, Substance Abuse and Dependence, Ethics, Psychopharmacology, Use of Self Disclosure, Multicultural Issues,Termination, Psychology of Immigrants, Working with Trans Identified Students, Assessing Violence, Self-Harm, Motivational Interviewing, Group Therapy Process, and Positive Psychology, among others.
+Seminars that have existed or currently exist include: Case Management, Managing Suicidal Ideation, Eating Disorders, Substance Abuse and Dependence, Ethics, Psychopharmacology, Use of Self Disclosure, Multicultural Supervision,Termination, Dialectical Behavior Therapy, Art Therapy, Erotic Transference, Self-Harm, Motivational Interviewing, Group Therapy Process, and Positive Psychology, among others.

 Psychological Assessment Seminar: Interns attend an hour-long weekly seminar on psychological assessment.
 This seminar allows students to develop a further understanding and facility with psychological assessment, test scoring, and interpretation.

 Meet with Training Director: though not technically a seminar, interns do have the opportunity to meet, as a group, regularly with the training director to review learning goals, solicit feedback about the internship experience, and deal with any areas of concern related to program administration.